WeAreFairphone/splash-imgs/README.md

 ### Restoring original image

-If your own splash screen didn't worked as expected, you can find official Fairphone 2 splash screens under the `official-splash-imgs` folder, here in the repo. `lp_splash.img` is the splash screen for Lollipop and `mm_splash.img` is the one for Marhsmallow.
+If your own splash screen didn't worked as expected, you can find official Fairphone 2 splash screens under the `official-splash-imgs` folder, here in the repo. `lp_splash.img` is the splash screen for Lollipop and `mm_splash.img` is the one for Marshmallow.
 Take either file and flash it with the instructions provided above.